Popular Party Games for Kids

 Finding a theme for a child’s birthday can often be a lot easier than figuring out what to do with all the kids once they are at the party.

-Read on to find some ideas for kids birthday parties that will help keep the troops entertained.
+Read on to find some party game ideas for kids birthday parties that will help keep the troops entertained.

 This will take some work and creativity, but a life size game of Candyland set up and played in your backyard will not quickly be forgotten.